ZooeyMiller/anna-freud-hackday-makatalk/README.md

 (possible stretch goal) as a clinician I would like to track the progress of my patient in some form of graph.

-as a clinician I would like the content of my questionaire to be available in text, symbols, makaton videos and traffic light style colour representations
+as a clinician I would like the cont ent of my questionaire to be available in text, symbols, makaton videos and traffic light style colour representations

 as a clinician I would like to be able to use the app for the pre and post session questionaire